 When you begin considering the possibility of starting your own business and sit down to develop a plan you probably think you have covered all the basics.
-Branding, finances, what the business is/does and how you will sell these services/products, marketing but do you think about your pension?
-Actually even now as an established business have you considered your pension, purchasing a legal Will Kit or life insurance?
+Branding, finances, what the business is/does and how you will sell these services/products, marketing but do you think about pensions or protecting our future?
+Actually, even now as an established business have you considered your pension, purchasing a legal Will Kit or life insurance?

-Flu Jab: OK so this might sound crazy but a flu jab costs under £10 and should be a self-employed necessity.
-The flu vaccine helps you to stay healthy but also prevents the spread of flu among family, friends and work colleagues.
-Flu is contagious and it can be passed through coughing, sneezing or by touching contaminated surfaces.
+- Flu Jab: OK so this might sound crazy but a flu jab costs under £10 and should be a self-employed necessity.
+The flu vaccine helps you to stay healthy but also prevents the spread of flu among family, friends, and work colleagues.
+Flu is contagious and it can be passed through coughing, sneezing, or by touching contaminated surfaces.
 Self-employed individuals can ill afford time off being sick.

-Pension Plans: Self-employed individuals are entitled to the State Pension in just the same way as anyone else.
-However, unlike employed individuals who are provided with workplace pensions schemes, your State Pension could literally be all you get.
+- Pension Plans: Self-employed individuals are entitled to the State Pension in just the same way as anyone else.
+However, unlike employed individuals who are provided with workplace pension schemes, your State Pension could literally be all you get.
 It is worth looking into setting up a Personal Pension.
 Benefits include 25% pension tax relief for example if you pay £100 into your pension, the government will add an extra £25.
 It’s also worth noting that if you die before 75, your pension can usually be passed on to your family as a lump sum and free from inheritance tax deductions.

-Savings: Savings accounts work differently from regular bank accounts as you put money in and earn interest.
-Savings accounts are solely there for you to earn interest, you don’t have debit cards or facilities to pay bills etc. You can save up to £85,000 per person and interest is tax-free, you can also split across multiple accounts or even move your money around to get the best deals.
+- Savings: Savings accounts work differently from regular bank accounts as you put money in and earn interest.
+Savings accounts are solely there for you to earn interest, you don’t have debit cards or facilities to pay bills, etc. You can save up to £85,000 per person and interest is tax-free, you can also split across multiple accounts or even move your money around to get the best deals.
 MoneySavingExpert has lots of great advice on savings accounts.